LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 You will both be in control of the sharing, and you can take back control anytime.

-1\.
-On the sharing toolbar, select *Give control*.\
+1. On the sharing toolbar, select *Give control*.\
 2. Select the name of the person you want to give control to.

-Teams send a notification to that person to let them know you're sharing control.
+Teams sends a notification to that person to let them know you're sharing control.
 While you're sharing control, they can make selections, edits, and other modifications to the shared screen.

-3\.
-To take control back, select *Take back control*.
+3. To take control back, select *Take back control*.

 **Take control**

 To take control while another person is sharing, select *Request control*.
-Then, the person sharing will approve or deny your request.\
+The person sharing will approve or deny your request.\
 While you have control, you can make selections, edits, and other modifications to the shared screen.

 When you're done, select *Release control* to stop sharing control.

-h4.Blur your background in a Teams meeting
+4. Blur your background in a Teams meeting

 https://8gportalvhdsf9v440s15hrt.blob.core.windows.net/ignite2018/img/Teams%20-%20Blue%20your%20background.gif